C0atRack/GE-Collab/documentation/Doc-Django Setup Windows.md

-## Django 4.2 Setup For Windows 10
+## Django 4.2 Setup For Windows 10 or 11
 ##### Written by Kass Ramirez

 ### Python Compatibility